aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MHTML to WORDML via Java" h2="On Premise Java API to Render MHTML to WORDML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+MHTML to WORDML conversion can be done in two simple steps using Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides a wide range of features for document processing.
+The first step is to render MHTML file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and print PDF documents from within their own applications.
+It also allows developers to render MHTML files to DOC format.
+After that, Aspose.Words for Java can be used to convert the DOC file to WORDML.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, convert, and print documents from within their own applications.
+It supports a wide range of document formats, including DOC, DOCX, WORDML, HTML, and many more.
+With Aspose.Words for Java, developers can easily convert DOC files to WORDML format.

-You can convert MHTML to WORDML by using two simple steps.
-First you need to render MHTML file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to WORDML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+In conclusion, MHTML to WORDML conversion can be done in two simple steps using Aspose.Total for Java.
+Aspose.PDF for Java can be used to render MHTML files to DOC format, and Aspose.Words for Java can be used to convert the DOC file to WORDML.
+Both APIs come under the Aspose.Total for Java package, which provides a wide range of features for document processing.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}